 As we all hate more meetings, NPS should always be of operational and actionable value.
 If not, stay away from it.

 Example of how to activate Promoters in product

 I just want to show you an example of how Promoters can be activated.
 The rule is very simple: the easier it is to promote your product, the more likelihood you create that people will recommend your product.

-DigitalOcean (a big hosting provider) became a big player with this method.
+DigitalOcean became a big player in cloud hosting with this method.
 They clearly understood that Promoters need to be incentivized and those who got their product recommended need a similar incentive to try-out their service.

 This is how they activate their Promoters:

 A few learnings from this example as a take away: